fpclass/lecture-applicatives-cont/README.md

-# Lecture: Fun with Applicative Functors
+# Lecture: Applicative Functors (cont.)

-Code shown in the CS141 lecture on Fun with Applicative Functors.
+Code shown in the CS141 lecture on applicative functors.